wyplay/wycdn-agent-reactnative/README.md

 #### Add a networkSecurityConfig to AndroidManifest.xml

-To enable the network security configuration, you need to add the following attribute to your application's tag in the `AndroidManifest.xml` file:
+To enable the network security configuration, you need to add the following attribute to your application's tag in the `AndroidManifest.xml` file in the `src/main` directory.

+_src/main/AndroidManifest.xml content:_

 ```xml
 <application